-FUNDING AREAS: Community economic development, strengthening democracy, environment, public education, social justice & equity
+FUNDING AREAS: Strengthening democracy, healthy and sustainable environment, advancing public education, promoting social justice & equity

 IP TAKE: This foundation set a great example by taking an inclusive and transparent approach to strategic planning.
 Funding interests have been all over the board, so watch for them to be refined and more specialized over time.